pablocasares/zz-cep/README.md

 ## Documentation

-You can find the docs on the [Docs Website](https://wizzie-io.github.io/zz-cep/)
+You can find the cep.logo.svgdocs on the [Docs Website](https://wizzie-io.github.io/zz-cep/)

 ## Getting Started